Nooskewl/booboo/README.txt

 with BooBoo.
 However, you need to install the DirectX 9 SDK and run pack_shader from the included DirectX SDK Command Prompt because it needs fxc.exe.

+--

+shim5.json can be put in any data/ directory or you can override those by placing one in:

+Windows:
+	%USERPROFILE%\Saved Games\BooBoo

+Linux:
+	~/.config/ILLUMINATI NORTH/BooBoo

+--

 Please visit https://cmykilluminati.net for updates!